-The humble hashtag is an integral part of Instagram, the photo-sharing social network.
+The humble hashtag is an integral part of Instagram.
 Using hashtags is how your photos show up in the “Discover” tab, it’s how other people can find pictures, and it leads to more likes.
-But you probably need some help on using the right hashtags.
+But you probably need some help using the right hashtags.

 Before you figure out a strategy, you first need to understand which hashtags are the most popular on Instagram.
-Websta, the online Instagram viewer, has a list of the top 100 hashtags ever used.
+Top Hashtags provides a list of the top 100 Instagram hashtags ever used.
 You can see how many millions of photos are tagged similarly.
-Even remembering 20 out of these might give you a headstart.
+Even remembering a selection of these might give you a headstart.

-One of our favorite less-known Instagram tricks is to use the autocomplete feature to get better hashtags.
+One of our favorite lesser-known Instagram tricks is to use the autocomplete feature to get better hashtags.
 When you start typing a hashtag, Instagram will give you suggestions to complete it, along with the number of times that tag has been used.
 Obviously, the more popular a tag is, the better your chances are of getting noticed.
-Remember that 100th most popular tag has about 60 million posts, so if you find a number close to that, you’re golden!
+Remember that the 100th most popular tag has about 60 million posts, so if you find a number close to that, you’re golden.

-One of the worst-kept secrets of Instagram’s hashtag world is that each day of the week has its own popular hashtag—sometimes, multiple ones for each day.
+One of the worst-kept secrets of Instagram’s hashtags is that each day of the week has its own popular hashtag.
+Or sometimes multiple ones for each day.
 Now you’ve probably heard of #ThrowbackThursday, where you post photos from years ago.
-Using the right hashtag for other days of the week can similarly give you a boost.
+Using the correct hashtag for other days of the week can give you a similar boost.

 Taking that first step to your personal fitness goals is HARD.
 But if you don't take a step outside your comfort zone, you'll never get anywhere.
 We get that and we want to be there for you!
 Join us for a simple 7 day cleanse starting April 17th.
 Comment with your email below for more details! #motivationalmonday #arbonnelife #arbonnebymego #arbonneeverything #arbonne7daycleanse #whitebenzbound #vegan #shortsforsummer #11mademeamillionaire #buildabearbonne #arbonneconsultant #arbonneessentials #arbonne #mondaymotivation #letsdothis #goals